Critical Analysis: Mobiquity Technologies (MOBQ) and The Competition

 Analyst Recommendations

-This is a breakdown of recent ratings and price targets for Mobiquity Technologies and its peers, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Mobiquity Technologies and its competitors, as reported by MarketBeat.com.

 |Sell Ratings